-- The draft TIP and full amendments will be developed 1 through technical advisory committees and based on applications from local government roadway authorities, the Utah Department of Transportation (UDOT), and Utah Transit Authority (UTA). - A memorandum describing the draft TIP or full 2 amendment, along with tables describing both highway and transit projects will be distributed to organizations and individuals with known interests in regional transportation projects and programs.
+- 1. The draft TIP and full amendments will be developed through appropriate WFRC committees and based on applications from local government roadway authorities, the Utah Department of Transportation (UDOT), and Utah Transit Authority (UTA). - 2.
+A memorandum describing the draft TIP or full amendment, along with tables describing both highway and transit projects, will be distributed to organizations and individuals with known interests in regional transportation projects and programs.
 These include types of organizations listed in the Community Outreach section of the PPP.
-Hard copies will also be made available upon request. - The TIP will show all projects in an online and/or З. static regional map(s).
+Hard copies will also be made available upon request. - 3.
+The TIP will show all projects in an online and/or static regional map(s).
 Projects will also be individually listed in project tables.
-A copy of the draft TIP and the analysis showing conformity with the State Air Quality Implementation Plan will be available at WFRC's office and on its website.
-Arrangements will be made to accommodate persons with special needs. - Legal notices will be placed in local newspapers to 4 notify the public that the draft TIP or full amendment is available for review.
-The legal notices will run for one day, signifying the beginning of a 30-day (minimum) comment period.
-Additionally, a notice will also be posted on WFRC's website and advertised through social media. - An in-person, open house format public meeting will 5. be held during the comment period to obtain input on the draft TIP.
-The meeting will be advertised via the legal notice, WFRC's website, and social media.
-An opportunity for the public to ask questions, as well as provide oral or written comments, will be provided at the meeting. - Comments may be submitted online or by email, 6. telephone, or mail, as well as in-person at either the Transportation Coordinating Committee (Trans Com) meeting, when the TIP or amendments are recommended for approval, and/or the Council meeting, when the approval action is taken.
-An electronic and/or hard copy file will be kept of all comments received and made available to interested parties upon request. - News releases, including invitations to the public to 7. comment online and via other means regarding the draft TIP, will be issued and media coverage will be encouraged. - WFRC has and will continue to coordinate with UTA 8. to assure that the procedures established satisfy the requirement of public participation in the development of the program of projects and grant application requirements of the FTA Urbanized Area Formula Program, Section 5307 and other FTA formula funds.
-The public participation requirements of 49 U.S.C.
+A copy of the draft TIP and the analysis showing air quality conformity with the State Implementation Plan (SIP) will be available at WFRC's office and on its website.
+Arrangements will be made to accommodate persons with special needs. - 4.
+Public notice that the draft TIP or full amendment is available for review will be provided on WFRC's website, social media, and newsletter. - 5.
+Open house format opportunities for public engagement will be held during the comment period to obtain input on the draft TIP.
+These opportunities will be advertised on, but not limited to, WFRC's website, newsletter, and social media.
+An opportunity for the public to ask questions, as well as provide oral or written comments, will be provided.

+- 6. Comments may be submitted online or by email, telephone, or mail, as well as in-person at either a Trans Com meeting, when the TIP or amendments are recommended for approval, and/or at a Regional Council meeting, when the approval action is taken.
+An electronic and/or hard copy file will be kept of all comments received and made available to interested parties upon request. - 7.
+Press releases, including invitations to the public to comment online and via other means regarding the draft TIP, will be issued and media coverage will be encouraged. - 8.
+WFRC has and will continue to coordinate with UTA to assure that the procedures established satisfy the requirement of public participation in the development of transit programs and projects, and grant application requirements. - 9.
+The draft TIP will be provided to the municipalities of Box Elder, Weber, Davis, and Salt Lake Counties.
+Local elected officials are invited to review and provide comments during the public comment period.
+Full amendments will be provided to the county(ies) in which the project(s) is (are) located.